Roofing & Skylight Advice & Photo Page

 Skylight Installation

-This was a difficult project where they wanted the skylight over their Jacuzzi tub, so it needed to be installed crosswise.
-I had to cut through 3 rafters and then support them with a cross beam tied into the rafters on the sides of this hole I cut.
-I had to build a framework inside the bathroom to support the roof while I was worked on it.
-The skylight is one of the highest quality.
-It is made with double pane glass that is tempered and laminated for high impact resistance and safety in the event of a large branch hitting it.
-It is as safes a car's front windshield.
-I also had them etch the glass to deflect the light into the bathroom, instead of having this blinding force of sunlight to sweep across the room each day, as it would bleach out the floor, walls, and such.
-This is not common amongst skylights, as it adds to the cost, but the customer has reported that they simply love it over the years.
+This was a difficult project where they wanted a skylight over their Jacuzzi tub, so it needed to be installed crosswise, in stead of just between a pair of trusses.
+I had to cut through 3 rafters and then support them with a sturdy cross beam tied into the rafters on each side of this hole I cut.
+I had to build a framework inside the bathroom to support the roof while I was working on it.
+This skylight is one of the highest quality w/an aluminum frame welded in the corners.
+It is made with double pane glass that is tempered and laminated for high impact resistance and safety in the event of a large branch hitting it broken off in a wind storm.
+It is as safe as the front windshield of a car.
+I also had them etch the glass to deflect the light into the bathroom, in stead of having a blinding force of Sunlight sweep across the room each day, which would bleach out the floor, walls, and such.
+This is not common amongst skylights, as it adds to the cost, but the customer has reported they simply love it over the years.

 ..